Wilhelm I: Later years and death

-In August 1878, Russian Tsar Alexander II, William's nephew, wrote a letter (known as Ohrfeigenbrief) to him complaining about the treatment Russian interests had received at the Congress of Berlin.
-In response William, his wife Augusta, and his son the crown prince travelled to Russia (against the advice of Bismarck) to mend fences in face-to-face talks.
-However, by once again threatening to resign, Bismarck overcame the opposition of William to a closer alliance with Austria.
-In October, William agreed to the Dual Alliance (Zweibund) between Germany and Austria-Hungary, which was directed against Russia.
+In August 1878, Alexander II of Russia, Wilhelm's nephew, wrote a letter (known as Ohrfeigenbrief) to him complaining about the treatment Russian interests had received at the Congress of Berlin.
+In response Wilhelm, his wife Augusta, and his son travelled to Russia (against the advice of Bismarck) to mend fences in face-to-face talks.
+However, by once again threatening to resign, Bismarck overcame the opposition of Wilhelm to a closer alliance with Austria-Hungary.
+In October, Wilhelm agreed to the Dual Alliance (Zweibund) between Germany and Austria-Hungary, which was directed against Russia.

-Another assassination attempt failed on 18 September 1883 when William unveiled the Niederwalddenkmal in Rüdesheim.
+Another assassination attempt failed on 28 September 1883 when Wilhelm unveiled the Niederwalddenkmal in Rüdesheim.
 A group of anarchists had prepared an attack using dynamite which failed due to the wet weather.

 The Berlin Conference of 1884–85 organized by Otto von Bismarck can be seen as the formalization of the Scramble for Africa.
 Claiming much of the left-over territories in Africa and Oceania that were yet unclaimed, Germany managed to build the large German colonial empire.

-Despite the assassination attempts and William's unpopular role in the 1848 uprising, he and his wife were very popular, especially in their later years.
+Despite the assassination attempts and Wilhelm's unpopular role in the 1848 uprising, he and his wife were very popular, especially in their later years.
 Many people considered them the personification of "the old Prussia" and liked their austere and simple lifestyle.
-William died on 9 March 1888 in Berlin after a short illness, less than two weeks before his 91st birthday.
+Wilhelm died on 9 March 1888 in Berlin after a short illness, at age 90.
 He was buried on 16 March at the Mausoleum at Park Charlottenburg.
-He was succeeded by his son Frederick who was already in an ill health himself (suffering from throat cancer).
+He was succeeded by his son Frederick, who was already fatally unwell himself (suffering from throat cancer).
 Frederick spent the 99 days of his reign fighting his illness before dying and being succeeded by his eldest son Wilhelm on 15 June.

 To honour him a large number of memorials/statues were erected all over the country over the following years.
-The best known among them are the Kyffhäuser monument (1890–96) in Thuringia, the monument at Porta Westfalica (1896) and the mounted statue of William at the Deutsches Eck in Koblenz (1897).
-The statue next to the Stadtschloss, Berlin (1898) was melted down by the government of East Berlin in 1950.
+The best known among them are the Kyffhäuser monument (1890–96) in Thuringia, the monument at Porta Westfalica (1896) and the mounted statue of Wilhelm at the Deutsches Eck in Koblenz (1897).
+The National Kaiser Wilhelm Monument in front of the Berlin Palace was destroyed by the government of East Berlin in 1950.

-From 1867 to 1918 more than 1,000 memorials to William I were constructed.

 Issue

-William and Augusta of Saxe-Weimar had two children:
+Wilhelm and Augusta of Saxe-Weimar had two children:

 Religion

-William was a Lutheran member of the Evangelical State Church of Prussia's older Provinces.
+Wilhelm was a Lutheran member of the Evangelical State Church of Prussia's older Provinces.
 It was a United Protestant denomination, bringing together Reformed and Lutheran believers.